mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 `asyncio` leverages those 4 components to pass around control.

 `coroutine.send(arg)` is the method used to start or resume a coroutine.
 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return value of the `yield` statement which originally paused it.
+If the coroutine is being started (not resumed) arg must be None.

 `yield` pauses execution and returns control to the caller.
 In the example below, the yield is on line 3 and the caller is `... = await rock` on line 11.
 Generally, `await` calls the `__await__` method of the given object. `await` also does one more very special thing: it percolates (or passes along) any yields it receives up the call-chain.
 In this case, that's back to `... = coroutine.send(None)` on line 16.